 In 1965, Darcey Hall Hale became administrator of the Children’s House and served as the first non-teaching Headmistress until 1968.
 The Children’s House moved in fall 1966 to the St. Sahag & St. Mesrob Armenian Apostolic Church in Wynnewood when it enrolled 90 primary age children.
 The school remained at that site for two years as parents raised funds to acquire a permanent home.

 The parent board explored the possibilities of purchasing the abandoned and run-down Merion Square School in Gladwyne beginning in 1966, where the school is located today.
-This historic building served as a six-room schoolhouse in 1881.
+This historic building had served as a six-room schoolhouse since 1881.
 New Headmistress, Hope Dechert Mitchell welcomed children to the school in its new home in September 1968.

 Virginia Mount (now Virginia Ayres) became the first headmistress with Montessori training when she took over after Mrs. Mitchell’s retirement in 1971.
 Under Mrs. Ayres leadership, during the 1973-74 school year, The Children’s House earned its first accreditation from the Pennsylvania Association of Private Academic Schools (PAPAS).